 Mebane is a city located mostly in Alamance County, North Carolina, United States, and partly in Orange County, North Carolina.
 The town was named for Alexander Mebane, an American Revolutionary War general and member of the U.S. Congress.
 It was incorporated as "Mebanesville" in 1881, and in 1883 the name was changed to "Mebane".
 It was incorporated as a city in 1987.
 The population as of the 2010 census was 11,393.
 Mebane is one of the fastest growing municipalities in North Carolina.

 How We Measured The Fastest Growing Cities In the Tar Heel State for 2020

 To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the beginning of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

 - Population in 2010

-- Growth rate from 2010 to 2014 (The latest available data which came out in Dec 2018)
+- Growth rate from 2010 to Current (The latest available data which came out in Dec 2018)

-We ranked all 132 North Carolina cities with a population over 5,000 people from highest growth rate to lowest.
+We ranked all 136 North Carolina cities with a population over 5,000 people from highest growth rate to lowest.